puckpuck/helm-charts/powerdns/README.md

 ## Installing the chart

+It's **strongly recommended** you create a values yaml file (ie: my-values.yaml) to configure this chart.

 The chart can be configured on startup to work with a list of domains.
 This should be done as part of the `powerdns.initDomains` property.

 ```yaml